(612911) 2004 XR190: Orbit and classification

-The object is the largest object with an inclination larger than 45°, traveling further "up and down" than "left to right" around the Sun when viewed edge-on along the ecliptic.
+The object is one of the largest objects with an inclination larger than 45°, traveling further "up and down" than "left to right" around the Sun when viewed edge-on along the ecliptic.

 Physical characteristics

 With assumed albedos between 0.04 and 0.25, and absolute magnitudes from 4.3 to 4.6, has an estimated diameter of 335 to 850 kilometers; the mean arrived at by considering the two single-figure estimates plus the centre points of the three ranges is 562 km, approximately a quarter the diameter of Pluto.

 As of 2018, no well-documented spectral type and color indices, nor a rotational lightcurve have been obtained from spectroscopic and photometric observations; however, Johnston's Archive lists a "taxonomic type" of "BR", and a "B-R magnitude" of 1.24.
 The rotation period, pole and shape officially remain unknown.